A Must Read For School Teachers

 15. Plant Host And Nectar Plants- While nectar flowers are get all the glory, there’d be no butterflies if the caterpillars had no host plants to feed on.
 If you have limited space try plants that serve both needs like swamp milkweed (Asclepias incarnata) and tropical milkweed (Asclepias curassavica).

-18. Collect Seeds Each Fall- If you want to start seeds as a class activity next winter/spring, your garden will give you plenty of opportunities to collect them throughout the season…mostly in fall.
-Personally, I prefer cuttings or plants because they are less fragile and more reliable.
-While plants can be costly if you don’t have good sources, cuttings are free and easy to care for.
+18. Collect Seeds Each Fall- If you want to start seeds as a class activity in winter/spring, your garden will give you plenty of opportunities to collect them throughout the season…harvesting milkweed seeds each fall is typically the best option for a school butterfly garden.

-20. Raise Your Game- Creating a butterfly garden for kids should give you an opportunity to raise butterflies.
+20. Raise Your Game- Creating a butterfly garden for kids should give you a window of opportunity to raise butterflies.
 This is a fun and educational activity for the kids, and you’ll save eggs and caterpillars from garden predators too.
-For more information on how to raise monarchs in the classroom check out this school resource.
+For more information on getting started click here.

 As you can see, there are lots of important points to consider before you dig into your school butterfly garden.
 However, you’ll be happy you took the time to consider these things before getting in ‘over your trowel.’
 Best of Luck, Tony